The Hitchin Fibration for Symmetric Pairs: Background on Symmetric Pairs

 \begin{prop} (\cite{levy}, Proposition 6.21) Let $G$ be a simple group, and $\theta$ an involution on $G$.
 The number of regular nilpotent $K$ orbits (and hence the number of irreducible components of the nilpotent cone) is exactly two if and only if $(G,\theta,H=K)$ is isogenous to one on the following list (listed as pairs $(G,K)$ with involution implied):

-In addition, the split form $(\SO_{4n},\SO_{2n}\times \SO_{2n})$ has exactly 4 regular nilpotent orbits.
+In addition, the split symmetric pair $(\SO_{4n},\SO_{2n}\times \SO_{2n})$ has exactly 4 regular nilpotent orbits.
 All other symmetric pairs with $G$ simple and $H=K$ have irreducible nilpotent cone in $\fp$, and hence a single regular nilpotent orbit. \end{prop}

-\begin{remark} Among the above involutions, only the following are quasi-split:
+\begin{remark} Among the above involutions, only the following are $\theta$-quasisplit:

 \end{remark}